-White House denounces ‘act of hate’ in mosque shooting
+After massacre, Trump downplays white nationalism threat

-NEW YORK (AP) — President Donald Trump sent condolences Friday to the victims of the New Zealand mosque massacre, and the White House issued a statement denouncing the “vicious act of hate.”
+NEW YORK (AP) — President Donald Trump played down any threat posed by racist white nationalism on Friday after the gunman accused of the New Zealand mosque massacre called the president “a symbol of renewed white identity.”

-The gunman accused of being behind at least one of the mosque shootings left a rambling manifesto that mentioned Trump in a single reference, calling him “a symbol of renewed white identity,” a connection the White House denounced as “outrageous.”
-The reference nonetheless cast an uncomfortable spotlight on the way that the president has been embraced by some on the far right.
+Trump, whose own previous responses to the movement have drawn scrutiny, expressed sympathy for the victims who died at “places of worship turned into scenes of evil killing.”
+But he declined to join expressions of mounting concern about white nationalism, saying “I don’t, really” when asked whether he thought it was a rising threat around the world.

-The president tweeted Friday that his “warmest sympathy and best wishes goes out to the people of New Zealand after the horrible massacre in the Mosques.
-49 innocent people have so senselessly died, with so many more seriously injured.”
+“I think it’s a small group of people that have very, very serious problems, I guess,” Trump said.
+“If you look at what happened in New Zealand, perhaps that’s the case.
+I don’t know enough about it yet.
+But it’s certainly a terrible thing.”

 Most Read Nation & World Stories